Make Your Naive Code Fast with Polars

 print(f'{t.name} {t.elapsed:.6f}s')

-pandas naive udf 0.147635s
+pandas naive udf 0.147143s

-Making the most of vectorized operations#
+Making the most of vectorized operations

-Considering the above was a little slow, we might come to realize that our
+Considering the above was a little slow, we might come to realize that our multiplication step is fairly redundant.
+Why multiply each of these Series per group when we can simply create an intermediate column of the weights * values?

 If we sacrifice a little bit of extra memory and then pass a UDF that calculates the mean of these intermediates, we get a HUGE boost in speed!